 At Central Roofing Company, safety is our top-of-mind priority.
 Project planning, jobsite set-up, and daily operations start and end with the safety of our employees, clients and the public below our worksites.
 Our goal is ZERO INCIDIENTS.
 Our commitment to reaching that goal resulted in an investment in extensive safety training for project managers, production staff, in-the-field professionals and advisors that was above and beyond the industry standard OSHA mandates.
 This train-the-trainer model assures that everyone who walks a Central Roofing Company project every day does so with the intent and purpose of a roof inspector.
-The result is cleaner sites, increased quality in application of our roofing and sheet metal systems, and most importantly, generally improved work conditions.
-Central Roofing Company’s low Experience Modification Rate (EMR) reflects how our loss prevention and control practices stack up to others in the roofing industry.
-We are consistently in the top 5% of Minnesota roofing companies.
+Our results are cleaner sites, increased quality in the application of our roofing and sheet metal systems, and most importantly, generally improved work conditions.

 Central Roofing Company’s low Experience Modification Rate (EMR) reflects how our loss prevention and control practices stack up to others in the roofing industry.
 We are consistently in the top 5% of Minnesota roofing companies.
 We comply with all federal, state and local safety standards, and provide frequent safety and health training to our employees.
 This includes rigorous annual training in:

 Training provides employees with the knowledge of Central Roofing Company’s Safety & Health Program on topics including (but not limited to) safety planning for specific job sites based on physical location and scope of work logistics, company incident or injury reporting expectations and procedures, proper use and storage of tools and equipment, protective clothing and equipment, proper lifting and other body protection expectations, job site security, general first aid, and CPR.